wolfjazz/fixed-point-math/doc/Documentation.md

 - Explicit construction from integer-based variables with scaled values at runtime.
 - Disallow runtime construction from floating-point variables to maintain integrity in resource-constrained environments.
 - Implement compile-time overflow checks where feasible, with runtime checks as necessary.
-- Various overflow handling strategies (e.g., clamp, assert, or allow unchecked overflow).
+- Various overflow handling strategies (e.g., error, assert, clamp, or allow unchecked overflow).
 - Implicit conversions between types of the same base type only if it results in higher precision; explicit conversion for downscaling or changing precision.
 - Conversion between different base types only through explicit casts (static cast, safe cast, force cast).
 - Straightforward, easy-to-debug formulas without obscuring scaling corrections.